nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ### `appt-b`

-Create an appointment with a certain buyer.
+Function: Create an appointment with a certain buyer.

 Format: `appt-b INDEX time/TIME`